JanCoe/dotfiles/auto/fedora-i3/README.md

 2. Update system
 sudo dnf upgrade --refresh

 3. Go to rpmfusion.org/Configuration:
     a. enable access to free and nonfree
-    b. install Appstream metadata ('sudo dnf update @core') - I think only for GNOME software so not needed.
-    c. install additional codecs
+    b. install additional codecs

 4. Run clone.sh: this clones the .dotfiles repo.

 5. Run install.sh: this installs all the packages.

-6. From auto, run 'python -m fedora.symlinks': this creates symlinks of the dotfiles.
+6. From auto, run 'python -m fedora-i3.symlinks': this creates symlinks of the dotfiles.

 7. Create symlink to 'update.sh' script in your path sudo ln -s ~/.dotfiles/auto/fedora/update.sh /usr/local/bin/update